AngusMorton/prettier-plugin-marko-htmljs/README.md

 </div>
 ```

 **Why?
-Because JS-style comments can be used and parsed everywhere and it's more consistent/uniform.**
+Because JS-style comments can be used and parsed everywhere.**

 ## TODO: